What standing in a torrential downpour taught me about Radical Acceptance

 Within seconds I was soaked to the skin.
 Without an umbrella I was faced with a dilemma because when I arrived at the bus shelter it was packed full or people.
 No room inside for me.

-Get upset or practice radical acceptance?
+Should I let myself get upset or practice radical acceptance?

 I sized up the situation and knew that I had absolutely NO control over the situation.
 I could either stand there and be miserable and frustrated or I could choose to practice radical acceptance which is what I opted for.